corri-golden/keepUp/README.md

 Want to use KeepUp?
 Follow the instructions bellow to run the application.
 1. Clone down this repository. git clone git@github.com:corri-golden/keepUp.git
 2.	cd into the root directory of the app.
+3.  run npm install.
-3. Run npm start to verify that installation was successful and start the application.
+3.	run npm start to verify that installation was successful and start the application.
 4.	cd into the /api directory.
 5. In the api folder, run json-server -p 5002 -w database.json.
 6. Go to http://localhost:3000/ to view the app.